rust-lang/rfcs/README.md

 [Rust RFCs]: #rust-rfcs

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Rust community and the [sub-team]s.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard libraries, so that all stakeholders can be confident about the direction the language is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for changes to Rust (such as new features) so that all stakeholders can be confident about the direction the language is evolving in.

 ## Table of Contents
 [Table of Contents]: #table-of-contents